chinamike65/hugo-tuolesi/content/book3/book3en.md

 163

+(2) Wisdom

-(2) Wisdom The second type of virtue is wisdom.
+The second type of virtue is wisdom.

 Dharma-hearing disciples must be wise enough to be able to distinguish between good and evil, and to be able to distinguish whether the teaching is a righteous Dharma or an evil Dharma that is similar to a righteous Dharma.

-(3) Seeking to make progress The third kind of virtue is seeking to make progress.
+(3) Seeking to make progress

+The third kind of virtue is seeking to make progress.

 As a disciple who listens to the Dharma, one must be diligent, not slack or lazy.

-2. The conditions of the disciples require that there are very few teachers who have all the virtues, and it is very, very rare.
+2. The conditions of the disciples require that there are very few disciples who have all the virtues, and it is very, very rare.

 There are very few qualified disciples.

-Let's think about it, there are seven or eight billion people in the world, of which Buddhists only make up a very small part; and among Buddhists, there are even fewer who have the requirements for discipleship, and those who can hear the extraordinary teaching of Sanshidao Even more rare, I don't know how many lifetimes of blessings I have to accumulate before I have the chance to hear Sanshidao.
+Let's think about it, there are seven or eight billion people in the world, of which Buddhists only make up a very small part; and among Buddhists, there are even fewer who have the requirements for discipleship, and those who can hear the extraordinary teaching of San shi dao Even more rare, I don't know how many lifetimes of blessings I have to accumulate before I have the chance to hear San shi dao.

 164

-Therefore, it is rare to find a master and a disciple who meet the requirements, and it is even more rare that the two can meet and teach and learn the correction method.
+Therefore, it is rare to find a master and a disciple who meet the requirements, and it is even more rare that the two can meet and teach and learn the correct method.

 Therefore, after meeting a rare teacher, as a disciple, you must cherish this extraordinary karma and study hard.

-(1) Dharma-hearing disciples should always ask Dharma disciples to frequently ask their masters to teach the scriptures and spread the Dharma.
+(1) Dharma-hearing disciples should always ask

+Dharma disciples should frequently ask their masters to teach the scriptures and spread the Dharma.

 It is best to ask the master more than three times for each method, and the more times you ask, the better.